About the Episcopal Church

 The Episcopal Church is known for its rich tradition of worship found in the Book of Common Prayer.
 The heritage of the Book of Common Prayer can be traced to its first version in 16th century England and in the prayers of the Christian faith stretching back centuries before.

-According to the website for the Episcopal Church:
+According to the Episcopal Church website

 We Episcopalians believe in a loving, liberating, and life-giving God: Father, Son, and Holy Spirit.
 As constituent members of the Anglican Communion in the United States, we are descendants of and partners with the Church of England and the Scottish Episcopal Church, and are part of the third largest group of Christians in the world.